dhivijit/UniSearchBar/README.md

 #### 3. Clicking the option will automatically Apply the changes and reload the page.

 ---

+## Tip: After typing your keyword you can press the enter key to make the search in your default search engine

 ## Available Search Engines

  - Google